It’s an annoying job.

 Step 1: A and B text

-Mark in the plan the keywords that say something about what is going wrong now.
-That is what I call A-words.
+Mark in the plan the keywords that say something about what is going wrong in the current situation.
+Those are what I call ‘A-words’.
 They are about the urgency of the plan.
-Also look for B-words.
+Also look for ‘B-words’.
 They are about ambition.
-It is text about what the creator of the plan wants to achieve.
+It is text about what the creator of the plan wants to achieve in the future situation.

 See how B is an answer to A?
 Then the plan gives a sense of direction.